robmoss/git-is-my-lab-book/docs/community/training/debugging/understanding-error-messages.md

 If there's an error in your code that causes the program to terminate, **read the error message** and see what it can tell you.

-Most of the time, the error message should allow to identify:
+Most of the time, the error message should allow you to identify:

 - **What went wrong?**
   For example, did it try to read data from a file that does not exist?